 The Provisional Ranking becomes final if no appeals (against scores in the last session) are lodged within 10 minutes after the Provisional Ranking was published.
+When the Prize Giving Ceremony starts the ranking is final after which only wrong names/member IDs can be corrected.

 Appeals must be lodged to the TD.